wangkuiyi/fluid-try/CONTRIBUTING.md

 docker port fluid 22
 ```

-## Login to the Development Environment

 Suppose that the above command prints the host network address `0.0.0.0:32770`, we could log in by running

 ```bash
 ssh root@localhost -P 32770
 ```

+## Build and Test in the Development Environment

 Within the SSH session, type the following command to build the Fluid source code: